 [Der neue Merker, Christoph Zimmermann, 11.6.2012]

 Simona Šaturová was born in Bratislava (Slovakia).
-She was only five when she was given her first violin lesson.
 She studied singing at the Bratislava Conservatory and attended various master classes, most notably with the soprano Ileana Cortrubas and Magreet Honig in Amsterdam.

 Simona Šaturová has also earned an international reputation as a concert and oratorio singer.
 She has appeared as a guest performer in New York, Dallas, Oslo, Detroit, Toronto, Granada, Istanbul, Japan, Israel and Venezuela, at the Oregon Bach Festival in Eugene, the Festival Internazionale di Musica e Arte Sacra Roma, the Vienna Spring Festival or the Schleswig-Holstein Music Festival.